-Donate Today and Support Active Military and Veterans
+Donate to Support Active Military and Veterans

-1. Backup Your Data
+Step 1: Backup Your Data

 Take a moment to backup anything you would like to save such as photos, videos and contacts.
 This information will be lost when we erase the phone.

-3. Erase All Data
+Step 3: Erase All Data

-If your phone has a SIM card, please remove it prior to donating.
+If your phone or smartphone has a SIM card, please remove it prior to donating.
 Search your make and model for “factory reset”.
 If you cannot reset your device, don’t worry.
 We follow Department of Defense standards for wiping hard drives and devices.

-5. Print a Battery Warning Label
+Step 5: Print a Battery Warning Label

-6. Package Carefully and Ship
+Step 6: Package Carefully and Ship

 Frequently Asked Questions

 We accept donations of any and all types of cell phones and smartphones from any carrier.
-Newer, gently-used mobile devices, including smartphones, are preferred; however, proceeds are generated from the recycling of broken and outdated mobile phones as well.
+Newer, gently-used mobile devices, including smartphones, are preferred for donation; however, proceeds are generated from the recycling of broken and outdated mobile phones as well.
 Chargers and accessories are welcome but are not necessary to donate.
 If you have a charger you would like to donate, please keep the original phone and charger together.
 Please do not send instruction manuals.

 No. It is a common misunderstanding that Cell Phones For Soldiers sends donated mobile devices directly to deployed troops.
 Doing so is not a viable option because, first and foremost, cell phones can be security hazards for military members in combat zones.
 Secondly, the cost of international phone calls using a cell phone is very high, making this option extremely cost prohibitive.
-Instead, we use the proceeds from the donated phones to send prepaid international calling cards to our troops to use via their approved phones.
+Instead, we use the proceeds from the donated cell phones and smartphones to send prepaid international calling cards to our troops to use via their approved phones.

 We also accept tablets and mp3 players.
 Chargers and accessories are welcome but are not necessary to donate.
 If you have a charger you would like to donate, please keep the original phone and charger together.
 Please do not send instruction manuals.